Skip to main content

 What happens if I fail the test?

 If you fail the Entrance Test, you will not be able to obtain a place to study Music at UCC.
-However, you’re very welcome to take the test again the following year: if you intend to do this, you can ask us for feedback to help you prepare for the retake.
+However, you can take the test again the following year. if you intend to do this, please ask us for feedback to help you prepare.

 Department of Music